Adam Markel

 Most senior leaders do not have a resilience problem in the wellness sense.
 They have a decision-quality problem.
 Repeated restructures, AI rollouts, and cost programmes compound, and the cost shows up in slower judgement long before it shows up in attrition.
 That is the gap Adam Markel’s work addresses.

-His framework, set out in Change Proof (McGraw-Hill, 2022), treats resilience as a capacity that organisations build into how leaders work, not a personal trait.
+His framework, set out in Change Proof (McGraw-Hill, 2022), treats resilience as a capacity organisations build into how leaders work, not a personal trait.
 The earlier Pivot, a Wall Street Journal bestseller, traced the same logic across career and business reinvention.
-Both books sit on top of his research practice at WORKWELL, where he is Co-Founder and Chief Researcher.
+Both sit on top of his research practice at WORKWELL, where he is Co-Founder and Chief Researcher.

 The credibility comes from a layered career.
-Eighteen years as a trial attorney, a multi-year run as CEO of the professional training business Peak Potentials, and several seasons as an ocean lifeguard before any of it.
-Senior audiences respond to the operator content; they have heard the resilience speech before, and what they recognise here is someone who has run a real enterprise through pressure.
+Eighteen years as a trial attorney, a multi-year run as CEO of the professional training business Peak Potentials, and seven seasons as an ocean lifeguard before any of it.
+That operator history is what senior audiences respond to, and it stays tested against current briefs through the Change Proof Podcast and engagements with operating businesses such as Medtronic and Jack in the Box.

 Key speaking topics